 Problems abound for May Rose, her family and Winkler friends in the spring of 1920.
 Her half-brothers are trying to steal her inheritance; her stepdaughter is in the midst of a risky pregnancy; and 16-year-old Evie, her step-granddaughter, wants to marry a boy from a bad family.
 When Evie runs away, the task of bringing her home falls to May Rose.
-Kith and Kin is the sixth book in the Mountain Women Series, presenting the struggles, triumphs, friendships and loves of women in a small West Virginia town in the early 1900s.
+Read the first chapter.

 (Contemporary fiction, romantic suspense)

 The last thing country singer Angela Henderson wants is to crawl back home to heal her wounded voice, but she believes it’s the best of bad alternatives.
 She doesn’t figure on being stalked.
 She doesn’t know the rekindling of an old love will challenge her ambition.
 And she has no idea that an accidental meeting on a deserted highway will end in a run for her life.